Tests and imaging

 If any issues are raised by your tests and imaging, your surgeon may have to postpone or cancel your surgery.

 Smoking slows wound healing after shoulder surgery.
 This could be a good opportunity to quit completely.
-The free HCF Quit Smoking app can help you quit the habit.

 Your surgeon may ask you to stop taking certain medications (especially blood thinners) before your surgery.
 If you smoke or drink alcohol, ask your surgeon whether you should abstain from these before your surgery.